pedrococa/c/README.md

 In order to perform the demo correctly, the github access should be [configured accordingly](https://www.terraform.io/docs/enterprise/vcs/github.html) in TFE.

+# Phases and Patterns on Terraform adoption

+ - Individual use
+ - Teams
+ - Organizations

 # Workspaces and Organizations

 Workspaces are technically equivalent to renaming your state file.
 They are not any more complex than that.